Customers who find your website start a journey through your conversion funnel.

 Sometimes, your potential customers have enough brand exposure but have yet to make any purchases.
 So you’ll need to give them an extra nudge.

-This is where discounts, free trial offers, consultations or guides, free shipping, and other incentives come in.
+This is where discounts, free trial offers, consultations or guides, time-limited offers, free shipping, and other incentives come in.

 Let’s take discounts for example.